-Begun in 2005, the Institute is an annual program with three sessions throughout the year.
+Begun in 2005, the Institute is an annual program with 3 sessions throughout the year.
 Each session is highly participatory, using a combination of discussions facilitated by experienced CAOs and presidents, case studies presented by program participants, conversations with peers from diverse institutions, and briefings by national experts.
 Our goals are to identify topics and issues of immediate concern to new academic vice presidents and provide the means to address them.
 Invest in your institution through this investment in leadership.

-The Institute Provides New CAOs with
+The Institute Provides New CAOs with:

-Lessons and insights about the leadership challenges faced by CAOs.
+- Lessons and insights about the leadership challenges faced by CAOs.

-Different (and competing) perspectives from peers with different experiences.
+- Different (and competing) perspectives from peers with different experiences.

-A low-risk setting to test ideas.
+- A low-risk setting to test ideas.

-An understanding of how common issues and challenges play out in different types of institutions.
+- An understanding of how common issues and challenges play out in different types of institutions.

-An extended professional network of fellow CAOs from a cross-section of institutions.
+- An extended professional network of fellow CAOs from a cross-section of institutions.

 What to Expect